 Any group or individual who requires the use of equipment from the Shepherd School for a rehearsal, preview, class, workshop, etc. must fill out an Equipment Request Form.
-This form must be to submitted and approved by the Production Manager 7 days in advance.
-These forms are available from the Production Manager.
+This form must be submitted and approved by the Manager of Operations for Music 7 days in advance.
+These forms are available from the Manager of Operations for Music.
 If the activity is to be held in a space in which all required equipment is already present, the form is still required and must be submitted.
-The Equipment Request Form will be needed to request: Specific pianos in Duncan or Hirsch, harpsichords, percussion equipment, electronic equipment (including amplification, sound playback, or audio visual aids), and special stage lighting (requires authorization of the Production Manager), even if they are already provided in the space.
+The Equipment Request Form will be needed to request: Specific pianos in Duncan or Hirsch, harpsichords, percussion equipment, electronic equipment (including amplification, sound playback, or audio-visual aids), and special stage lighting (requires authorization of the Manager of Operations for Music), even if they are already provided in the space.
 Students who request the use of a harpsichord or portative organ must pay the fee for tuning if tuning is requested.
-The Equipment Request Form.
-Tunings must be arranged through the Production Manager and performed by a tuner approved by the Shepherd School.
+The fee for tuning is \$100.
+This fee MUST be paid at the time the Manager of Operations for Music signs the Equipment Request Form.
+Tunings must be arranged through the Manager of Operations for Music and performed by a tuner approved by the Shepherd School.
 This policy has no provision for the rental or purchase of any equipment.
-In those cases, the Production Manager should be consulted.
+In those cases, the Manager of Operations for Music should be consulted.